mastaehe/bonsaiai.github.io/source/includes/examples/_turtlebot.html.md

 ROS and Bonsai's protocols.
 It can bring up and down the ROS stack and parse a variety of basic messages.

+The purpose of this file is to manage the interactions between the BRAIN server interface and many ROS topics that are available to subscribe or publish to.

 See the [**bonsai_ros.py file**][6] on GitHub.

+### bonsai_gazebo.py

+> Source code too long to display, please click Github link.

+This Python file extends the BonsaiROS interface with methods for controlling Gazebo simulations in accordance with the Bonsai simulator protocol.

+The purpose of this file is to extend `bonsai_ros.py` to also handle interacting with the Gazebo specific services and topics made available when using a Gazebo simulation with ROS.

+See the [**bonsai_gazebo.py file**][5] on GitHub.

 ### turtlebot_office_experiment.py

 > Source code too long to display, please click Github link.

-This is a Python simulator for integrating the Gazebo simulator and ROS into the Bonsai AI Engine.
-This file repeatedly runs the Gazebo simulator in the background with new actions sent from the Bonsai AI Engine by passing Turtlebot's `State` to the backend, and then takes in the `Command` as an input.
+This is a Python file for integrating the Gazebo simulator through ROS into the Bonsai AI Engine.
+This file repeatedly runs each "episode" and the `State` of the simulation in Gazebo gets passed through ROS to the Bonsai AI Engine which then proceeds with the next `Command` for Turtlebot and passes that back through ROS to Gazebo.

 See the [**turtlebot_office_experiment.py file**][7] on GitHub.